Seeking sponsors for our 2025 Fair! Check out our Sponsorship Opportunities!!

 2. Artistic display of one or more kinds of vegetables designed for home decoration with suitable container, support or background.
 Herbs are permitted.
 Plant materials other than garden vegetables (fruits, flowers, etc.) should be excluded.

-CLASS 3 - Potatoes
+DIVISION 3 - Potatoes

 Submit 5 Specimens